nrc/r4cppp/destructuring.md

 # Destructuring

 Last time we looked at Rust's data types.
-Once you have some data structure, you will want to get that data out.
+Once you have some data inside a structure, you will want to get that data out.
 For structs, Rust has field access, just like C++.
 For tuples, tuple structs, and enums you must use destructuring (there are various convenience functions in the library, but they use destructuring internally).
 Destructuring of data structures doesn't happen in C++, but it might be familiar from languages such as Python or various functional languages.
-The idea is that just as you can create a data structure by filling out its fields with data from a bunch of local variables, you can fill out a bunch of local variables with data from a data structure.
+The idea is that just as you can initialize a data structure by filling out its fields with data from a bunch of local variables, you can fill out a bunch of local variables with data from a data structure.
 From this simple beginning, destructuring has become one of Rust's most powerful features.
 To put it another